 UNSW has inked a 15-year deal with Manoeng Australia, saying that the decision to go solar will give the institution price stability, cheaper bills and allow it to become carbon neutral.

-Manoeng is building Australia’s biggest large-scale Sunraysia solar power plant in Balranald, NSW.
-It will produce 530,000 Megawatt hours of electricity every annually and a whopping 124,000 MW hours – close to a quarter of its capacity – will be reserved for UNSW.
+Maoneng is building Australia’s biggest large-scale Sunraysia solar power plant in Balranald, NSW.
+It will produce 530,000 Megawatt-hours of electricity every annually and a whopping 124,000 MW hours – close to a quarter of its capacity – will be reserved for UNSW.

 The University’s President, Ian Jacobs, said the agreement was part of the university’s goal to go solar and become energy carbon neutral by 2020.